How to organise a street party

 Agree on a date and time

 When you have your neighbourhood on board, agree a day that works best for everyone.
-The Queen’s Jubilee is a 4 day weekend, so you have multiple days to choose from.
-The Big Jubilee lunch is scheduled for Sunday 5th June so you may want to choose this day.
+The King’s Coronation is a 3 day weekend, so you have multiple days to choose from.

 Apply for a road closure

 Road closures should be applied for at least 6 weeks in advance, so you’ll ideally need to make your application by 24 March.
 You’ll need to email us at email@example.com and we’ll send you an application pack, explanatory letter and a risk assessment form.